Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Fit to the CMB

 We can then apply the resonance condition [Eq.~(\ref{rescon})] to deduce the approximate range of masses for the string excitations.
 Monomial potentials [Eq.~(\ref{Vphi})] with $\alpha = 2/3$ or $\alpha =1$ correspond to the lowest order approximation to the string theory axion monodromy inflation potential \cite{Silverstein08, McAllister10}.
 Moreover, the limits on the tensor to scalar ratio from the {\it Planck} analysis \cite{PlanckXX} are more consistent with $\alpha = 2/3$ or $1$.
 If we fix the value of $A = 1.7$, then from the range of 50-60 $e$-folds we would have $\phi_* = (8-9) ~m_{pl}$ for $\alpha = 2/3$ or $\phi_* = (10-11) ~m_{pl}$ for $\alpha = 1$.
 Hence, we have roughly the constraint,

 We note, however, that if the uncertainty in the normalization parameter $A$ is taken into account, this range increases.
 This illustration is simply meant to demonstrate that the mass of the string excitation can be determined once the coupling constant is known.
-To find the coupling constant via Eq.~(\ref{Nconst}), however, one must estimate the degeneracy of the string states.

-We also note that technically, the degeneracy is proportional to the number of oscillations on the string.
-However, since the number of oscillations $n$ deduced here is large, the difference between the degeneracy of the $n-1$ and $n+1$ states is small (a few percent) compared to the overall uncertainty in the mass.
-Hence our assumption of a constant degeneracy for the string excitations is justified.